Resource Type: Game

-The Learning Inter-Professionally Healthcare Accelerator (LIPHA; formerly ALPHA) is a software application that integrates simulation-, case-, and story-based learning grounded in a serious meta-simulation game world.
+The Learning Inter-Professionally Healthcare Accelerator (LIPHA) is a software that combines simulation-, case-, team- & story-based learning in a serious meta-simulation game world.

 Trigger Match – A serious game to foster team collaboration in the care of persons with dementia

 This experiential learning activity is a low-fidelity simulation suitable for entry-level and advanced educators and simulationists.
 The purpose is to foster reflection and insight about teamwork, leadership and solution-focused problem-solving.
 The simulation typically lasts 3-5 minutes and at least 15 minutes should be allotted for pre-briefing and debriefing for up to 4 teams.

 - For each group of 4-6 staff, one 24-piece puzzle is required.
 A clock is needed to time the activity.

 - Remove and keep the puzzle box lids nearby so that the final picture isn’t known for each puzzle, remove one center piece (marked on the back to identify the puzzle it belongs to) and hide it nearby (e.g., on your person).